gbdev/pandocs/src/GBC_Approval_Process.md

 Game Boy Color hardware applies automatic colorization to monochrome games, with one 4-color palette for backgrounds and two 3-color palettes for sprites.
-Because of past underuse of Super Game Boy features even in first-party games (as explained in an article by Christine Love), Nintendo required Game Boy Color games to appear more colorful than this automatic colorization.
-Thus Nintendo required publishers to keep Nintendo in the loop at three points in development.
+Because of past under utilization of Super Game Boy features even in first-party games (as explained in an article by Christine Love), Nintendo required Game Boy Color games to appear more colorful than this automatic colorization.
+Thus, Nintendo required publishers to keep Nintendo in the loop at three points in development.
 The Mario Club division evaluated games on whether color was being used appropriately.
 Some things Mario Club looked at